malwaredllc/byob/README.md

   to each client, storing results of each client's completed tasks, as well as hosting the byob.remote package online for clients to access remotely*

-3) `byob.core`: *supackage containing the core modules used by the command & control server and the client generator*
+3) `byob.core`: *subpackage of 6 core modules used by the command & control server  and client generator*
-   - `byob.core.util`: *miscellaneous utility functions that are used by many modules*
+   1) `byob.core.util`: *miscellaneous utility functions that are used by many modules*
-   - `byob.core.handlers`: *request handlers which can be paired with the base Server class to form 2 different types of server instances which the C2 runs in parallel with the main server instance*
+   2) `byob.core.handlers`: *request handlers which can be paired with the base Server class to form 2 different types of server instances which the C2 runs in parallel with the main server instance*
-     - __RequestHandler__: handles requests for files in the byob.remote package
+     - `byob.core.handlers.RequestHandler`: handles requests for files in the byob.remote package
-     - __TaskHandler__: tracks issued tasks & stores completed tasks in database
+     - `byob.core.handlers.TaskHandler`: tracks issued tasks & stores completed tasks in database

-   - `byob.core.security`: *module containing the Diffie-Hellman Internet Key Exchange (RFC 2741) method for securing a shared secret key even over insecure networks, as well as encryption & decryption methods for 3 different modes to ensure secure communication no matter what*
+   3) `byob.core.security`: *module containing the Diffie-Hellman Internet Key Exchange (RFC 2741) method for securing a shared secret key even over insecure networks, as well as encryption & decryption methods for 3 different modes to ensure secure communication no matter what*